The original plan for today was a short trip towards north-east Madrid, to explore some roads on the southern skirts of the Sierra de Ayllón.

 After reaching Villacadima we turn on the CM-110 and leave the province of Guadalajara crossing to the province of Segovia.
 The passing is done under huge windmills, quite an impressive view from our tiny 3-Wheeler.

 The last part of the section, on the SG-V-1111, is another beautiful road to drive, as it passes through the “red villages”.
 Those are made out of ferruginous sandstone, giving a characteristic bright red colour to the houses.
 Among the most beautiful are Madriguera and Villacorta.
 We crossed them in our Morgan today, and they’re really special to see.

 After almost four hours drive since we left home, we finally arrive to Riaza, our lunch destination, where our friend and the suckling lamb are waiting for us!

 The Morgan is a hit, and after lunch we give a short drive to our friends and their children.
 Nice moments with the best company!

 Some hours later, with our bellies still full and after some coffee, it’s time to think about our way back.
 We can choose between taking the motorway and comfortably come back home in one and a half hours or chose the comeback through semi-abandoned mountain passes and probably spend four more hours behind the wheel.
 Ana Maria proves again she is the best partner ever!
 She is the one who insists and convinces me to take the long route back home.
-The 3-Wheeler is definitely made for narrow and curvy roads, and not a motorway!
+The 3-Wheeler is definetely made for narrow and curvy roads, and not a motorway!
 She said.

 After Commander AM authorizes the return through the mountain passes and tricky roads, we put our helmets on, refuel, and restart our adventure!